GetSomeRest/tutorial-aspnet-view.and.data.api/readme.md

 ##Description

-This is an ASP.NET Webform sample that shows how to embed 3D models into the Autodesk viewer on a web page.
+This is an ASP.NET Webform sample that shows how to embed 3D model into the Autodesk viewer on a web page with View and Data Client API.

+* Embed a translated 3D model into a web page
+* Create an extension to display properties when clicking one element

 ##Dependencies

 This sample uses the [RestSharp](http://restsharp.org/) library.
 You can add it to your project using NuGet in Visual Studio.

-This sample does not include the workflow of uploading models.
-You can use other workflow samples to upload models.
+To run this sample, you need to use other workflow samples to upload and translate your models.

 ##Setup/Usage Instructions